Welcome to the Drama department.

 Key Stage 4: Years 9, 10 & 11

 GCSE Drama is an exciting, dynamic and rewarding option at Key Stage 4.
-The course offers you the opportunity to develop practical skills, learn a range of performance techniques and to perform your work in front of an audience.
-You will also have the opportunity to see live performances during the course.
+The course offers our students the opportunity to develop practical skills, learn a range of performance techniques and to perform their work in front of an audience.
+Students will also have the opportunity to see live performances during the course, attending performances at places like Cronton College and LIPA.